WHY DO CONTENT MARKETING?

 Every business today is trying to create an online presence.
 But how do you do that without becoming a spammy banner ads business?

 Content Marketing.
-This means providing free written content that helps to connect with potential customers.
+This means providing free written content that helps us to connect with potential customers.

 Content marketing may seem exciting.
-You can talk about literally anything, and provide it for free for your users or readers.
+You can talk about anything and provide it for free for your users or readers.
 This could encourage the idea that your users will get hooked on anything you provide.

 How exactly can you determine and find the topics or content that users will really love?
 What are the articles you can write that will bring in constant traffic, increase brand awareness, boost brand engagement, and generate revenue?

 The answer to this problem would be keyword research.
 If you want organic search traffic, learn to find the keywords with search traffic potential.